5 Best mobile card readers

 iZettle 2 card reader – best for variety of POS options

-A big name in the mobile card reader world, and probably one that you recognise from hipster cafes, food trucks and pop-up shops alike, the iZettle 2 card reader has made its mark in the market, and for good reason.
+iZettle is a big name in the mobile card reader world, and probably one that you recognise from hipster cafes, food trucks and pop-up shops alike.
+The iZettle 2 card reader has made its mark in the market, and for good reason.

 Intuitively designed with the dynamic startup in mind, this little device is a great way to diversify your POS options with an already familiar and trusted brand.